brunicardoso/CellBioStats/README.md

 1. Click the "Open in Colab" badge at the top of this README.
 2. Run the cells in the notebook to start the application.

-In Colab, it won't be possible to download the plots as PNG and JPEG by clicking on the "Download Plot" button.
+Note that in Colab it won't be possible to download the plots as PNG and JPEG by clicking on the "Download Plot" button.
 But, you are still going to be able to download the PNG file by clicking on the camera icon.
 After choosing SVG or PDF extensions, the file can be found in the Colab folder panel.

 ### Option 3: Run Locally